Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Introduction

-The goal of this paper is to develop a general controlled tension-injection forecasting framework.
-We introduce parameterized inconsistencies in key quantities such as $\Omega_{m0}$, $H_0$, the SNe absolute magnitude, redshift-dependent SNe tilts, and the BAO sound horizon~$r_d$, while keeping all other aspects of the mocks construction internally consistent.
-These controlled mismatches are propagated through a unified MCMC engine applied to BAO, CMB, SNe, and all their combinations.
-By comparing the resulting posteriors to a tension-free baseline, we quantify how specific cross-probe inconsistencies manifest as apparent shifts in $(\oo,\wa,\wpp)$ and other cosmological parameters.
+To this end, we introduce parameterized mismatches in quantities such as $\Omega_{m0}$, $H_0$, the SNe absolute magnitude, redshift-dependent SNe tilts, and the BAO sound horizon~$r_d$, while keeping all other aspects of the mock construction internally consistent.
+These controlled mismatches are propagated through a unified MCMC engine applied to BAO, CMB, SNe, and their combinations.
+By comparing the resulting posteriors to a tension-free baseline, we quantify how specific cross-probe inconsistencies appear as shifts in $(\oo,\wa,\wpp)$ and in other derived parameters within this simplified forecasting setup.

-This framework bridges the prior-bias analysis of Ref.~\cite{Lee:2025kbn}, the degeneracy-geometry null tests of Ref.~\cite{Lee:2025grb}, and the broader effort to understand cross-probe tensions in the era of DESI, Pantheon$+$, and Planck.
-It provides a transparent, modular, and systematic approach for interpreting next-generation multi-probe datasets with percent-level precision and for ensuring that apparent DDE signals are not artifacts of probe-level inconsistencies.
+In this sense, the present work extends the prior-bias analysis of Ref.~\cite{Lee:2025kbn} and the degeneracy-geometry null tests of Ref.~\cite{Lee:2025grb} into a common controlled framework.
+The results should be interpreted primarily as diagnostic statements about tension-induced parameter projections in this reduced setting, rather than as parametrization-independent or full-likelihood statements about current data analyses.

+To help place the controlled injections in context, we stress that the tension amplitudes explored in this work are not intended as precision reconstructions of any single real-data combination.
+Rather, they are chosen to span a phenomenologically motivated range broadly comparable to the mild-to-moderate inconsistencies currently discussed in BAO--CMB--SNe analyses, including shifts in $\Omega_{m0}$, $H_0$, SNe calibration, and effective BAO scale assumptions.
+Therefore, the purpose is not to claim a one-to-one mapping to a specific observational anomaly, but to study, within a transparent mock setting, how inconsistencies of roughly the observed order can be projected into the $(\omega_0,\omega_a,\omega_p)$ sector.